Finally Explained: The Mysterious Pineal Gland

 The tiny gland is small (rice-sized), and is shaped like a pinecone, hence the name.

 It is a mere 1/3rd inch long, with a reddish-gray hue, and is located deep in the brain’s center.

 Regardless of what it brings to mind, the pineal gland plays a significant role in our overall health.

 Recent scientific research has proven beyond a shadow of a doubt that sleep is a critical component for maintaining a healthy body.
-Without sufficient sleep, the stress hormone cortisol rages out-of-control, increasing our already high stress levels.
+Without sufficient rest, the stress hormone cortisol rages out-of-control, increasing our already high-stress levels.

 Also, lack of sleep is associated with another modern-day health-robber: obesity.